microfan1/CROWN/README.md

    - SF-NLS:
      - `SF-NLS_Run_R.R`: Code to get SF-NLS estimator.
 ## 5. Example of Usage
-`Example.mlx` shows how to use crown and 4 baseline methods for portfolios with 4 kinds of constraints.
-They are portfolios with tracking error constraints, portfolios with tracking error jointly with weight (equality or inequality) restrictions, and portfolios with only weight restrictions.
+`Example.mlx` shows how to use CROWN and four other baseline methods for constructing portfolios with different kinds of constraints.
+Specifically, we consider portfolios with tracking error (TE) constraints, portfolios with tracking error jointly with weight constraints (TEWC), and portfolios with only weight constraints (WC).

 Please modify the working path and Rpath in `Example.mlx`, `Nodewise_Run_R.R`, `POET_R.R` and `SF-NLS_Run_R.R` first.

 ### 5.1 Example and Data Loading:
 1. 180 stocks with 150 trading records;
-2. 3 factors with 150 observations;
+2. 3 factors;
-3. Let Tracking Error constraint equals 0.5;
+3. Set Tracking Error constraint equals 0.5;
-4. Let sum of first 10 weights equals to 0.2 for weights constraint.
+4. Set sum of first 10 weights equals to 0.2 for weights constraint.
-5. Let delta equals to 0.5 for risk aversion parameter in weight only problem.
+5. Set delta equals to 0.5 for risk aversion parameter in weight-constraint-only problem.

 For data loading below, feel free to change them (or load your own data in similar format):